jobream/List-of-Learning-Resources/README.md

 ## Here is 5 from our huge range...

-- [Freecodecamp Karachi](https://www.facebook.com/groups/free.code.camp.karachi)- This is community of freecodecamp from Karachi, Pakistan.
+- [Freecodecamp Karachi](https://www.facebook.com/groups/free.code.camp.karachi) - This is community of freecodecamp from Karachi, Pakistan.
-- [Golang Pakistan](https://www.facebook.com/groups/2547735885480597)- This is community of Golang from Pakistan.
+- [Golang Pakistan](https://www.facebook.com/groups/2547735885480597) - This is community of Golang from Pakistan.
-- [Hyderabad Developer Community](https://www.facebook.com/groups/HyderabadDeveloperCommunity)This is community of Hyderabad, Pakistan for developers.
+- [Hyderabad Developer Community](https://www.facebook.com/groups/HyderabadDeveloperCommunity) - This is community of Hyderabad, Pakistan for developers.
-- [Code With Concepts](https://www.facebook.com/groups/codewithconcepts)- This is community of teaching programming to newbie.
+- [Code With Concepts](https://www.facebook.com/groups/codewithconcepts) - This is community of teaching programming to newbie.
-- [Mentors Without Borders](https://www.facebook.com/MentorsWB) -This is community of giving mentorship for free to students.
+- [Mentors Without Borders](https://www.facebook.com/MentorsWB) - This is community of giving mentorship for free to students.

-## To see it all, go here: [Communities](./Communities.md)
+## To see it all, go here: [Communities](./resources/Communities.md)

 ----------------------------------------